 What is the CSIR NET Exam?

-top-tier result.
-You get a fellowship to fund your Ph.D. and are also eligible to be
+- Junior Research Fellowship (JRF) & Assistant Professorship: The top-tier result.
+You get a JRF fellowship to fund your Ph.D. and are also eligible to be a professor.

-teaching roles and can pursue a Ph.D., but without the JRF stipend. - Ph.D.
-Admission Only:This newer category makes you eligible for
+- Assistant Professorship & Ph.D.
+Admission: You’re qualified for teaching roles (Assistant professor) and you can also pursue a Ph.D., but without the JRF stipend.

 The Governing Bodies: CSIR & NTA

-- NTA’s Portal (`csirnet.nta.ac.in`):For applications, admit cards,
+- NTA’s Portal ( csirnet.nta.ac.in ): For applications, admit cards, and scores.

-and scores. - CSIR-HRDG’s Portal (`csirhrdg.res.in`):For the official syllabus,
+- CSIR-HRDG’s Portal ( csirhrdg.res.in ): For the official syllabus, fellowship rules, and cut-offs.

-Part II: Are You Eligible?
+Are You Eligible for CSIR NET?
 Let’s Check

-Before you start dreaming of lab coats and lecture halls, let’s
+Before you start dreaming of lab coats and lecture halls, let’s make sure you meet the criteria.
+Eligibility is strict and non-negotiable.

 Nationality